doctorfree/MusicPlayerPlus/README.md

 If you wish to manage your music library with Beets, import the music library with the command `mpplus -I`.

+Album cover art can be downloaded with the command `mpplus -D`.

 Download additional lyrics with the command `mpplus -L`.